Physical Therapy FAQs

 What does the title “Physical Therapist Assistant” or “PTA” after someone’s name mean?

-As of 2012, in all but one jurisdiction, licensed or certified to work in that state or jurisdiction.
+- In all jurisdictions, a physical therapist assistant must be licensed or certified to work in that state or jurisdiction .

 Who do I contact for information about physical therapy state regulatory requirements?

 You need to contact the licensing authority in the state where you are interested in obtaining information.
-Click on Licensing Authorities Contact Information to obtain contact information for any of the 50 states, the District of Columbia, Puerto Rico and the Virgin Islands.
+You can obtain contact information for any of the fifty states, the District of Columbia, Puerto Rico, and the Virgin Islands.
 Basic information on state regulatory requirements can be found in the FSBPT’s licensure reference guide.